Mirepoix Vegetable Stock

 - Pour the filtered or boiled water in the pot.

 - Place the lid on with a clothes pin between the pot and the lid to allow some steam to escape.
 Otherwise it will boil over the pot.

-- Allow to simmer 45 minutes to 1 hour and 15 minutes.
+- Allow to simmer a minimum of 45 minutes and up to 1.25 hours.
 The vegetables will look faded when the extraction is complete.
 Turn off the burner.

 - At this point adding a handful of fresh herbs will brighten the flavor and a fresh herby scent will fill the kitchen.